jltg-community/awesome-jetlag-hide-and-seek/README.md

     - [Various other day tickets for more specific regions](https://www.connexxion.nl/nl/shop?types=%5B%22Dagkaart%22%5D&concessions=&ageGroups=%5B%22Volwassenen+en+jongeren+12%2B%22%5D) - Amsterdam, Rotterdam, Den Haag (The Hague), Zeeland, other parts of Noord-Holland

+#### United Kingdom

+ - Regional day passes:
+    - [Roundabout ticket for the Glasgow area](https://www.spt.co.uk/tickets/day-tickets/roundabout/) - valid for the Subway and all ScotRail train services

 ## Community Created Maps and Reports

 A collection of custom maps, experience reports, and even some videos of community members playing the Home Game.